 Children start out with zero filters when it comes to telling it 'like it is' and naming what they see.

-Healthy relationships and successful interactions pretty much require hearts and minds that collaborate, rather than dominate - one over the other.
+constructive interactions pretty much require hearts and minds that collaborate,

 Win-Win's for everyone.